redhat-ads-tech/rhads-enablement-l3-st-self-service/README.md

 # rhads-enablement-l3-st-self-service
-Repository to host Self-service templates for RH
+Repository to host Self-service templates for RHADS as part of the L3 Enablement